dnsimple/erldns/README.md

 - `m:erldns_listeners`
 The system responsible for listening for incoming DNS queries.
 The system is designed to be able to listen on multiple ports and interfaces and supports both UDP and TCP, Unix network stack optimisations, and high parallelism.

-There is also an administrative API for querying the current zone cache and for basic control.
+There is also an [Admin API](docs/admin-api.md) for querying the current zone cache and for basic control.
-You can read more about it at `m:erldns_admin`.

 ## Instrumentation